Oil set for third week of gains on vaccine hopes

 NEW YORK (Reuters) - Oil prices edged higher on Friday, on track for a third consecutive weekly rise, buoyed by successful COVID-19 vaccine trials, while renewed lockdowns in several countries to limit the spread of the coronavirus capped gains.

-The more active U.S. West Texas Intermediate (WTI) January crude contract gained 19 cents to $42.09 a barrel.
-The WTI contract for December, which expires on Friday, was up 14 cents to $41.88 a barrel.
+The more active U.S. West Texas Intermediate (WTI) January crude contract CLc2 gained 28 cents to $42.18 a barrel.
+The WTI contract for December CLc1, which expires on Friday, was up 28 cents to $42.02 a barrel.

 Both benchmarks are up more than 4% so far this week.